prooph/event-store-client/README.md

 ## Overview

 Prooph Event Store Client supports async non-blocking communication via TCP to [EventStore](https://eventstore.org/).
-In the future, there will be also a server implementation written in pure PHP using Postgres (maybe also MySQL) as backend.

-Asynchronous operations are done via [Amp](https://amphp.org/) and sync operation are also supported.
+The `EventStoreAsyncConnection` or `EventStoreSyncConnection` maintains a full-duplex connection between the client and the Event Store server.

 ### Extensions

-You need to [allegro/php-protobuf](https://github.com/allegro/php-protobuf/) PHP extension.
+You need the [allegro/php-protobuf](https://github.com/allegro/php-protobuf/) PHP extension.

 The protobuf extension from Google will not work, because it doesn't support proto2, only proto3.